anonymous-res-user/Turkic-Unified-Writing-System-fastText/README.md

 For the following steps, please refer to the READMEs in the files `comturk` and `uroman`.

-**‼️⚠️All WikiANN NER and UD POS training freezes the fastText embeddings.⚠️‼️** For training details and hyperparameters, please refer to the READEMEs and training scripts in the folders `comturk` and `uroman`.
+**‼️⚠️All WikiANN NER and UD POS trainings freeze the fastText embeddings.⚠️‼️** For training details and hyperparameters, please refer to the READEMEs and training scripts in the folders `comturk` and `uroman`.

 For the CANINE training script, please refer to the script in the folder `turkic_ud_2_18`.
 The data and path requirement for running this script are also in this script.